max-ishere/grub-theme/README.md

   - You burn out

 Paired with the fact that the iteration cycle is quite slow, this process is going to drive you nuts after a while.
 Oh, and did you know that the documentation is quite lacking too?
-Like an entire optin was missing and some details are ommited?
+Like an entire option was missing and some details are ommited?
 Yeah this is very fun. /s

 It is time to put an end to this suffering.
 I decided to make a tool for previewing the GRUB theme.
 While it is possible